iVaishali19/newRepo/README.md

   C:\Users\Vaishali\source\repo\SaaSProductsImport\SaaSProductsImport>dotnet run -- .\feed-products\capterra.yaml --source capterra
   written unit case to check if the result of deserialze yaml file data stored in list contains data

-  For more modifications can work on source -> softwareadvice assuming file type is in json format or xml or any other type can deserialze it and can be stored in collection object writing more test case using different test libararies to check file path, data/content type
+  For more modifications can work on source -> softwareadvice assuming file type is in json format or xml or any other type for this source
+  Checking file type (i.e. file extension) and wrting code to desrialze it for diffrent format and store data in collection object writing more test cases using different test libararies to check file path, data/content type associated with any model

   For Database check its Readme answered with querires